Let L-410 Turbolet: Operators

 Large numbers of L-410s were delivered to the Soviet Union; by 1985, 500 aircraft had reportedly been obtained by various operators within the USSR alone.
 Accordingly, the type has been heavily operated by various ex-Soviet states, in particular Russia.
 Furthermore, numerous L-410s have been sold to airlines across Asia, Africa, Central America, and South America.
 Forty aircraft are in use throughout Europe for commercial operations, including skydiving.

+Military

+The Myanmar Air Force uses at least 3 confirmed L-410, delivered in violation of EU sanctions against the Myanmar junta.

 Civilian

 In July 2015, 178 Let L-410 were in airline service: 73 in Africa, 58 in Europe, 41 in Americas and 6 in Asia Pacific and the Middle East; its airline operators with four or more aircraft were: